tari-project/rfcs/src/RFC-0330_Cerberus.md

-The core idea of Cerberus is that instead of dividing work up between validator nodes according to the contracts they are managing (as per Tari DANv1, Polkadot, Avalanche, etc.), Cerberus distributes nodes evenly over a set of state slots.
-Any time an instruction modifies the state of a contract, it will affect one or more state slots, and only those nodes that are responsible for covering those addresses will reach consensus on the correct state changes.
+The core idea of Cerberus is that instead of dividing work up between validator nodes according to the contracts they are managing (as per Tari DANv1, Polkadot, Avalanche, etc.), Cerberus distributes nodes evenly over a set of state slots, called substates.
+Any time an instruction modifies the state of a contract, it will affect one or more substates, and only those nodes that are responsible for covering those addresses will reach consensus on the correct state changes.

 This means that nodes have to be prepared to execute instructions on any contract in the network.
 This